-- N2.
+- 7 N1.
+The formed heteroazeotrope after the addition of the 9 entrainer is not an unstable node of the distillation line map.
+In such a case, it is impossible to recover the het-11 eroazeotrope in the top of the column by a rectification process. - 13 N2.
 The original mixture (AB) is heteroazeotropic.
-In such a case, we can always perform a binary heteroazeotropic distillation and recover the original components. - N3.
-The entrainer has a boiling point between the boiling points of the original components (intermediate entrainer).
-The possibilities of finding such entrainers are rather limited since close-boiling and azeotropic mixtures do not usually differ by more than about 30 °C in their boiling points (Perry et al., 1997). - N4.
+In such a case, we can always perform a binary heteroazeotropic 15 distillation and recover the original components. - N3.
+The entrainer has a boiling point between the boil- - 17 ing points of the original components (intermediate entrainer).
+The possibilities of finding such entrainers are rather limited since close-boiling and azeotropic mix-19 tures do not usually differ by more than about 30 °C in their boiling points (Perry et al., 1997).
+21

+N4.
 Mixtures that are unlikely to occur in practice.
-All mixtures are classified under one of the 26 Serafimov's classes.
-Hilmen et al. (2002) and Kiva et al. (2003) pointed out that 10 of these classes have not been reported in the literature.
-In addition, one class applies only to zeotropic mixtures (Class 0.0-1) and one requires that the heteroazeotrope is a saddle

-(Class 1.0-2), thus excluded from our analysis (exception N1).
-Consequently, a total of 15 classes are included in this study.
+All mixtures are classified under one of the 26 Serafimov's 23 classes.
+Hilmen et al. (2002) and Kiva et al. (2003) pointed out that 10 of these classes have not been re-25 ported in the literature.
+In addition, one class applies only to zeotropic mixtures (Class 0.0-1) and one re-27 quires that the heteroazeotrope is a saddle (Class 1.0-2), thus excluded from our analysis (exception N1).
+Conse-29 quently, a total of 15 classes are included in this study.

-The results for cases a-c are summarised in Tables 1-3, respectively.
-The first column refers to the properties of the added entrainer E and presents all the specific cases analysed.
-In the second column the distillation line map along with the binodal curve of the ternary mixture is shown.
-The arrows in the maps indicate the direction of increasing temperature.
+The results for cases a-c are summarised in Tables 1-3, 31 respectively.
+The first column refers to the properties of the added entrainer E and presents all the specific cases anal-33 ysed.
+In the second column the distillation line map along

+- 1 with the binodal curve of the ternary mixture is shown.
+The arrows in the maps indicate the direction of increasing tem- - 3 perature.
 The third column classifies the mixture according to Serafimov's classification.
-In the fifth column a "YES" indicates feasibility and the entrainer is acceptable, while a "NO" indicates infeasibility.
-In the last column, we reply to the question of whether or not it is possible to recover pure original component A or B from the entrainer-lean phase L_A or L_B by subsequent batch distillation steps.
-A "YES" under the last column titled "pure components" means that we can recover pure A or B and a "NO" means that we cannot recover pure components in subsequent steps.
-In cases where the separation is infeasible, we just put the sign (--) in the last column.
-Additional information about the expected final products in the vessels is given in Table 4.
+In the fifth column a "YES" - 5 indicates feasibility and the entrainer is acceptable, while a "NO" indicates infeasibility.
+In the last column, we reply to - 7 the question of whether or not it is possible to recover pure original component A or B from the entrainer-lean phase L_A 9 or L_B by subsequent batch distillation steps.
+A "YES" under - the last column titled "pure components" means that we can - 11 recover pure A or B and a "NO" means that we cannot recover pure components in subsequent steps.
+In cases where - 13 the separation is infeasible, we just put the sign (-) in the last column.
+Additional information about the expected final

+15 products in the vessels is given in Table 4.